diasurgical/devilution/README.md

 # F.A.Q.
 > Wow, does this mean I can download and play Diablo for free now?

 No, you'll need access to the data from the original game.
-Blizzard has discontinued Diablo, but there's plenty of used copies floating around.
-(I'm still using an original 1996-disc in 2018 without problems)
-> Cool, so I fired your mod up, but there's no 1080p or new features?

-Devilution aims to keep the original code unaltered, for documentation purposes.
-> So will you ever add cross-platform support or new features in the future?

-Yes!
-However, this will be a **_side project_** based on Devilution.
-I have yet to announce the project.
-> When and what can I expect from the upcoming project?

-Honestly I have no idea.
-More than 1,200 hours went into creating Devilution, and I have other things going on right now.
-Maybe in 6-12 months?
-The goal is to create a native Linux port, convert to OpenGL, modernize the UI, etc. you get the drill.
-There has to be some surprises. ;)
+To get a legitimate copy of the game assets, please refer to the [GoG release of Diablo 1](https://www.gog.com/game/diablo).
-> Ok, so I'm playing Devilution now and all the sudden it crashed.
+> Ok, so I'm playing DevilutionX now and all the sudden it crashed.
 NOW WHAT??

 Open an issue and provide as much information as possible (OS version, etc.) including any crash logs.
 > I thought I'd fix the crash myself, but after looking at the code its a disaster.
 Do you speak v2-34-v8?

 That is the result of decompiled code.
 Whenever a program is compiled, much of the source is optimized and stripped away, so it's nearly impossible to decompile it back.
 Have patience.
 Everything will be cleaned up eventually. :)
-> Will you be reverse engineering Diablo II next?
-Ooooh please!

-Absolutely not.
-Diablo II would require far more work and is still supported by Blizzard.
-Setting that aside, there are rumours that the game will be remastered which takes the point out of it.
-> Are you interested in working for me?
-I have this game I want you to reverse...

-Sorry, but no. This project is time consuming enough as it is, and it's just a hobby.
-> I think that's about all, but is Devilution even legal?

-That's a tricky question.
-Under the DMCA, reverse-engineering has exceptions for the purpose of documentation and interoperability.
-Devilution provides the necessary documentation needed to achieve the latter.
-However, it falls into an entirely grey area.
-The real question is whether or not Blizzard deems it necessary to take action.

 # Credits
 - [sanctuary](https://github.com/sanctuary) - extensively documenting Diablo's game engine